-Pranav is an Associate, based in London, where he focuses on Growth investment opportunities across enterprise and consumer, with an interest in Bio and Health.
+Pranav is a VP, based in London, where he focuses on Growth investment opportunities across enterprise and consumer, with an interest in Bio and Health.
 He is responsible for sourcing, due diligence and providing ongoing support to investments at Series B and beyond.

 I love working with founders who are curious and determined in equal parts - willing to leave their comfort zone to make a difference.
 Founders with diverse skill sets, and the ability to channel their experiences into building exceptional teams and transformative businesses.
 A quote emblazoned on my childhood classroom door springs to mind: 'If you want to be interesting, be interested!'